xieby1/markdown_revealjs/README.md

 🐱

-It's simple and esay, right?
+It's simple and easy, right?

 # Advanced Syntax

 Sorted in alphabet.

+# Backgrounds

+TODO:

+Did you notice that every page has a default background?

 # Backgrounds {data-background-color="LightPink"}